NDraganov/sneakers-react-app/README.md

 * I'd like to thank [Academind](https://www.youtube.com/watch?v=Dorf8i6lCuk) on YouTube.
   This tutorial really helped me understand the basics of React.
 * I'd like to thank [Dr. Angela Yu](https://www.udemy.com/course/the-complete-web-development-bootcamp/learn/lecture/17038306#overview) course for helping me learn React basics in more details.
-* And last but not least my mentor, Alex Ford for being such an amazing mentor for all of my Learning people's projects.
+* And last but not least my mentor [Alex Ford](https://www.linkedin.com/in/alex-ford-b6b2a9188/) for being such an amazing mentor for all of my
+  Learning people's projects.
 His support and guidness helped me learn best practices in coding.
 He always pushed me to improve my code and layout.
 Thank you, Alex!